Charles Lightfoot Roman

-Charles Lightfoot Roman (May 19, 1889 – June 8, 1961) was a Canadian surgeon, author and researcher from Port Elgin, Ontario.
+Charles Lightfoot Roman (May 19, 1889 – June 8, 1961) was a Canadian surgeon, author and researcher.
 He was also one of the first Black Canadians to graduate from McGill University's Faculty of Medicine.

 Early life

-Roman was born in 1889 to parents James Roman and Fannie Lightfoot.
+The grandson of a fugitive slave who went from Maryland to Canada via the Underground Railroad, Roman was born in Port Elgin, Ontario, to parents James Roman and Fannie Lightfoot Roman.
 He was the oldest of four children.
 Roman grew up and attended elementary and secondary school in Bay City, Michigan.
 After graduating high school, Roman moved to Nashville, Tennessee to attend Fisk University in 1907.
 He graduated in 1910 with a Bachelor of Science degree.

 After teaching for a year in the US, Roman returned to Canada to study medicine at McGill University.
 He put his studies on hold during World War I to enlist with the Canadian General Hospital No. 3, a field hospital near the front lines in France, in 1915.
 He was one of the first Black Canadians to sign up during the First World War, and the only known Black person to have served with the Canadian General Hospital at that time.

 With two years left of his medical degree to complete, he began serving as an orderly, and assigned the rank of Private.
 He met his wife, Jessie Middleton Sedgewick, a nurse, who was also serving.
 Roman served 25 months and was promoted to Wardmaster by the end of his time with CGH.
 He returned to Montreal in 1917 to finish his studies.
 He graduated two years later as a Doctor of Medicine, as well as a Master of Surgery, becoming one of the first Black Canadians to graduate from McGill's Faculty of Medicine.
 He married Jessie Sedgewick Christmas Day 1920 and moved to Valleyfield, Quebec.